Hello everyone, and welcome to another PT Pioneer certification review.

 Certification Take Away

-AAPTE CPT-EFS is a good option for anyone who has zero practical experience in the fitness industry and wants to learn by doing.
+AAPTE CPT-EFS is a good option for anyone with zero practical experience in the fitness industry and who wants to learn by doing.

 Not many of the major certifications allow for such an opportunity, so it’s a great program for newbies.